-Home > Blog Posts > 6 Financial Goals To Set For 2020
+Home > News > 6 Financial Goals To Set For 2021

-Today, I want to talk to you about 6 financial goals that you should make for 2020.
-You need to treat these goals as steps to a promise.
+Let’s chat about financial goals, and the ones you should be making for 2021.
 The key to setting goals is to make a habit of them.
 Spend time every year to determine what you want to achieve in the coming year.
-Here are some clear financial goals to set for 2020:
+Here are some clear financial goals to set for 2021.

 1. Set A Budget

 Budgeting is the key to getting control of your finances.
-A budget is your map, or financial accountability and responsibility.
-I know it doesn’t sound fun and it isn’t, but setting yourself a budget allows you to exercise discipline.
-When it comes down to how you spend your money, it’s all about discipline.
-For instance, do you know how much money you’re going to put into necessities versus how much you’re going to put into savings?
-Well, it’s going to be very difficult to build wealth long term if you don’t know.
+A budget is your map; it’s your financial accountability and responsibility.
+I know it doesn’t sound fun (we’ll be honest, in reality, it probably isn’t) but setting yourself a budget allows you to exercise discipline.
+Do you know how much money you’re going to put into necessities versus how much you’re going to put into savings?
+How much of your income can go to personal or luxury expenses?
+It’s going to be very difficult to build wealth long term if you don’t know.

-So budgets are your pass to financial freedom.
-By managing your money, you can control how and when you’re able to reach your other financial goals and ultimately, that financial promise you’re making to yourself fast cash loan.
+By managing your money and having a plan, you can control how and when you’re able to reach your financial goals.

 2. Make A Savings Goal For Yourself

 Your savings goal should be attainable, but it should also be as aggressive as you can manage.
-I like to say that you should put away 10% of every paycheck so you never even see it.
-Just pay yourself first so you never even have to think about it.
-Then think about how to live on the rest of it and adjust your budget accordingly.
-Remember, the more you save now, the more the money will multiply and compound in the market as time rolls along.
-It’s incredibly important to understand the power of compounding on the money you save now.
-Also, it’s important to put away your savings money first, before you pay anything else.
+It’s advisable to put away 10% of every paycheck immediately.
+Then, think about how to live on the remainder and adjust your budget accordingly.
+Remember, the more you save now, the more the money will multiply and compound in the market with time.
+It’s a good idea to put away your savings money first before you pay anything else.
 If your savings are the first part of your budget that you pay, they’ll be much less likely to get left out.
-Just pay yourself first, then make a budget with what’s left no credit check loan.
+Just pay yourself first, then make a budget with what’s left.

 3. Pay Off Bad Debts

 There is also good debt.
-This is the kind of debt you incur when you’re investing in something when it’s about an asset that will produce a great return.
-For example, if you were to borrow money to put into a house, that might be considered as good debt.
-Because you might get a good return on investment.
-Also, investing in a college education, investing in high school education is fabulously good debt.
-So, debt for an education that’s going to benefit you by making you more is good debt.
-Bad debt, when you charge stuff to impress people you don’t know who don’t care about you anyway, that is the worst kind of debt in the world.
+This is the kind of debt you incur when you’re investing in something where that asset that is likely to produce a great return.
+For example, if you were to borrow money to put into a house, that might be considered good debt.
+Also, investing in a college education, investing in high school education is likely to be considered good debt.

 4. Get Your Credit In Check

 Start the year off right by getting a handle on what your credit score is and the factors that affect it.
-If your credit score ends up being lower than you’d like it to be, then take some steps to improve it.
-Pay off debt and keep the balances on your credit cards low will work pretty well to get a better credit score.
+If your credit score ends up being lower than you’d like, then take some steps to improve it.
+Pay off debt and keep the balance low on your credit cards as a step to improve your credit score.

-Like it or not, tax season always comes around quicker than you think.
+Tax season always seems to come around quicker than you think.
 Each year, far too many of us make the mistake of waiting until the last minute to get our taxes organised.
-Avoid the stress and hassle this year because you never know, things might happen that could leave you in trouble.
-Set a goal to have your tax documents prepared as soon as possible.
-Get ahead of the game and don’t let the bureaucracy give you a nightmare.
+Avoid the stress and hassle this year and set a goal to complete them sooner rather than later.
+Get ahead of the game and, come the end of October, you’ll save yourself a headache.

 Or for more finance tips like this, visit our blog here.